 The outpouring of grief exuded by the various people who attended the charity race, including the then President of Indonesia, Megawati Sukarnopurti, greatly touched her.
 She realized that sports could unite people much more than any other activity.

-Tegla has also been supporting and participating in an annual race to promote the rights of women in Morocco.
+Tegla has also supported and participated in races to promote the rights of women in Morocco.
 In May 2003 the race attracted over 10,000 women, filling the streets of Casablanca.
 Unfortunately, the hotel they were boarding in was bombed, just after they had checked out.
 This was a clear indication that the attackers had been patrolling the streets during the race, but could not attack them.
 This inferred to Tegla that sports is indeed a unifying factor that can be advanced to bring peace in the world.

 The charity envisions a peaceful, prosperous and just world in which sports is a unifying and livelihood factor.